360ls/360ls/_sprint/sprint5/testing.md

 ### Functional Tests

-- Previewing a camera
+- Previewing a camera.
-- Streaming from the desktop application
+- Streaming from the desktop application.
-- Recording a video on the Desktop application
+- Recording a video on the Desktop application.
-- Saving a video from the Desktop
+- Saving a video from the Desktop.
-- Uploading a video to the AWS server from the desktop
+- Uploading a video to the AWS server from the desktop.
-- Changing the preferences
+- Changing the preferences.
 - Sorting the videos and filtering by flag, date, time.
 - Playing a video back on the desktop.
-- Flagging a video
+- Flagging a video.

 ## Integration Tests: